losizm/ergo/README.md

 // Permission granted to deploy to dev BuildManager.deployToDev("my-favorite-app")

-// Permission not granted to deploy to prod -- throw SecurityViolation BuildManager.deployToProd("my-favorite-app")
+// Permission not granted to deploy to prod -- throws SecurityViolation BuildManager.deployToProd("my-favorite-app")
 ```